Khurshid03/team-2b/README.md

 - **Book Details Page**
   • Fetches and displays metadata (title, author, description) from API
-  • Enables users to submit text reviews and add ratings by tapping star icons
+  • Enables users to submit text reviews, add ratings by tapping star icons, save books to their saved books(wishlist) (users can also edit/delete their reviews)

+- **Profile Page**
+  • Shows username, followers, following and posted reviews
+  • Enables users to view others' profiles and follow/unfollow them as well as read reviews

+- **Saved Books Page**
+  • Stores the books user save for later view
+  • Enables users to easily access their saved books list

+- **Search Users Page**
+  • Returns LitLore users based on search query
+  • Enables users to search for others LitLore users and veiw their profile

 ---
 ## Limitations & Simplifying Assumptions

-- **No Persistence Across Restarts**
-  All user sessions and posted reviews live in memory;
-- quitting the app clears all data.

 - **Static Categories List**
   Category names are hard‑coded in the landing page.